itsluap/books/the_wrong_answer/chapters/chapter-03-home-compliance.md

 Mara wrote: When the Unit smiled and forgot its words.
 When the building held its breath.
 When a van turned a corner at a normal speed and I could not tell if it was for me.

 She did not submit that sentence.
-She erased it and wrote: When Father was reassigned to Distant Service without a return date.
+She erased it and wrote: When Father was reassigned to Distant Service without a return date, and we pretended it was temporary so the grief wouldn't be too loud for the drones to hear.

 The drone hummed as it read.
 “Grief is a natural response to transition,” it cooed.
 “The Ministry supports family resilience.”